mxmln11/zmk-config_nice-nano/README.md

 # ZMK-config for splitkb Aurora Corne
-with  nice!nano v2 and nice!view shield;
+with  nice!nano v2 and nice!view;

 ## Branches
 - main_no_rgb